Tabisch/uptime-kuma-teams-webhook-shim/Readme.md

 https://hub.docker.com/repository/docker/tabisch/uptime-kuma-teams-webhook-shim/general

 ## How to use
-Copy the container definition from compose.yaml and Deploy.
+Copy the container definition from compose.yaml into the same stack as Uptime Kuma and deploy.

 Open Container Website.\
 http://your-docker-host:7000 \